Stimulant use disorder: History

 Certain types of stimulants are found in plants and grow naturally.
 The tobacco plant, the cocoa shrub, yohimbe, the betel nut, and the ephedra bush are just a few of the naturally occurring stimulants.
 Other forms of stimulants are man-made, with no naturally occurring plant base, and are instead created using synthetic chemicals.

 Often, this involves using prescription or over-the-counter pharmaceutical products as precursor materials.

 Stimulants were first introduced to the medical community with the isolation of cocaine from the coca leaf in 1855, which is not only a stimulant but also a topical anesthetic.

-In 1879, Vassili von Anrep of the University of Würzburg conducted an experiment in which he applied cocaine to one side of a frog’s limbs before attempting an invasive medical procedure.
+In 1879, Vassili von Anrep of the University of Würzburg conducted an experiment in which he applied cocaine to one side of a frog's limbs before attempting an invasive medical procedure.
 Cocaine proved to be extremely effective as both an anesthetic and pain reducer.

 In World War II, soldiers were medicated using a type of stimulant called amphetamines to keep both pilots and soldiers alert, full of energy, and ready to fight.
 Amphetamines were given in pill form to American soldiers, as well as to Japanese and German military members.
-It is estimated that German soldiers ingested roughly 35 million doses of Pervitin® through the course of the war.
-Pervitin® is a brand-name for methamphetamine, a drug that belongs to the stimulant class of drugs.
+It is estimated that German soldiers ingested roughly 35 million doses of Pervitin through the course of the war.
+Pervitin is a brand-name for methamphetamine, a drug that belongs to the stimulant class of drugs.
 The use of methamphetamine was an attempt by the Nazi leadership to create "super soldiers" who felt no pain and operated with extreme energy and unwavering confidence.
-The United States, for comparison, had dispensed roughly 200 million Benzedrine® tablets.
+The United States, for comparison, had dispensed roughly 200 million Benzedrine tablets.
 A mixture of amphetamine salts, these pills were favored for their ability to increase wakefulness and energy levels while simultaneously suppressing appetite.

 The United States, around the year 1960, saw large increases in amphetamines sold as diet pills, with pharmaceutical companies recognizing the appetite-suppressing and energy-boosting effects stimulants could provide.
 It was estimated that worldwide sales of diet pills containing stimulants rocketed to over 10 billion tablets sold and that between 6% and 8% of the U.S. population were prescribed these types of medications to aid in weight loss.
 Within a decade, the Comprehensive Drug Abuse Prevention and Control Act of 1970 was passed, the purpose of which was to make it more difficult for individuals to obtain these drugs, with or without a prescription.
 The rationale for the act was the dangerous and life-threatening side effects of such drugs, which became better understood during the 1960s.

+In 1993, approximately 200 million Americans had used some type of stimulant in the past year alone.